International Development Studies

 Program Requirements

 The program requires a total of 15.0 credits, 4.0 credits of which must be at the C- or D-level, including at least 1.0 credit at the D-level.
-Students must complete components 1-5 of the program requirements as described in the Specialist Program in International Development Studies (Arts).
+Students must complete components 1-3 and 5 of the program requirements as described in the Specialist Program in International Development Studies (Arts).

 In addition, students must complete: